syllabus------- assignments------- blog ------- gallery

 “Digital Humanities is not a unified field but an array of convergent practices that explore a universe,” -Digital Humanities Manifesto 2.0

 Read: Chapter 7: Data mining and analysis (p.
-110), Six Degrees of Francis Bacon and Yesterday, Today, & Tomorrow, blog post
+110), Six Degrees of Francis Bacon, and Yesterday, Today, Tomorrow

 Discussion: Quantitative data/DH tools for literary analysis